 Risdiplam demonstrated a favourable efficacy and safety profile overall.127,130

 Sunfish trial (NCT02908685)

-This is a randomised, placebo-controlled, two-part phase II trial to assess the safety, PK, PD and efficacy of risdiplam in Type II and Type III SMA and notably, is the first to deliver pivotal placebo-controlled data on a broad SMA patient population including children, teenagers and adults.
+This randomised, placebo-controlled, two-part phase II trial assessed the safety, PK, PD and efficacy of risdiplam in Type II and Type III SMA (later onset) and notably, was the first to deliver pivotal placebo-controlled data on a broad SMA patient population including children, teenagers and adults.127,130

 Jewelfish trial (NCT03032172)

-This is an open-label trial designed to assess the safety and tolerability of risdiplam in infants, children and adults with SMA.
+This is an open-label trial designed to assess the safety and tolerability of risdiplam in infants, children and adults with SMA that have received a prior treatment for SMA that have received a prior treatment for SMA.
 The study participants have either received nusinersen, olesoxime or onasemnogene abeparvovec, or were previously enrolled in the MOONFISH trial (which is now terminated).
 All participants receive risdiplam orally every day for 24 months, with any adverse events and significant changes in blood biomarkers monitored.

 Rainbowfish trial (NCT03779334)